 International fees are typically three times the amount of domestic fees.
 Exact cost will be calculated upon completion of registration.

-PowerShell is a popular task automation and configuration framework.
+Microsoft PowerShell is a popular task automation and configuration framework.
 PowerShell includes scripting tools to automate and control systems, programs and files to improve productivity and reduce effort in all aspects of Windows computing.
 COMP 3771 is a hands-on lab course aimed network or database administrators and software developers.
 PowerShell scripts are used for network or database automation, monitoring and maintenance, and can also automate tasks for testing software programs and rapid application development.
 Starting with a basic introduction to scripting with the Command Prompt window, the course then focuses on how to use MS PowerShell with Windows.
-Successful participants will be able to automate many tasks with PowerShell and reduce effort by creating scripts that can run interactively or automatically.
-This course is an elective in the Applied Network or Applied Database Administration and Design Associate Certificates, plus the CST Diploma from Computing Part-time Studies.
-COMP 3771 is offered in April and September.
+There will be a brief overview of using Azure resources in PowerShell.
+COMP 3771 is an elective in the Applied Network Administration and Design, and Applied Database Administration and Design Associate Certificates, plus the CST FLEX Diploma.
+Students must provide their own current model Windows capable PC, i5 or higher equivalent processor, 8 GB of RAM minimum, and 256 GB minimum storage.
+High-speed internet access is needed for online sections and for homework.
+Successful participants will be able to automate many tasks with Microsoft PowerShell and reduce repetitive tasks by creating scripts that can run interactively or automatically.
+This course is offered in April (spring/summer) and September (fall) terms.

 Upon completion of this course, the student will be able to:

 - Create functional scripts using variables, loops, and conditional statements.

 - Manipulate files, directories and other objects using scripts.